-Vikram Rangnekar, Director of Product Management at Influitive
+Vikram Rangnekar, Former Director of Product Management at Influitive

 Influitive, the leading Advocate Marketing platform, is a marketer’s dream.
 The software helps marketers activate their most loyal fans, which in turn drives referrals and increases engagement.
 Advocacy is critical to the growth and success of companies, especially as they look to scale their customer base and increase bottom line revenue.

 As with any marketing technology, technical marketers are faced with the skepticism and doubt when they introduce new apps to their company to manage a business process.
 They pose questions such as: Do we really need it?
 Will it make us faster?
 Save money?
 But perhaps the more critical question they are faced in today’s expanding universe of cloud applications: will it integrate and cooperate with the rest of the technologies used by marketers?